 Mr. Pascal Franken is an engineer with an advanced degree in integrated product design.
 He has a great affinity for creating challenging, intuitive and functional products.
 He is instrumental in translating the challenging functional requirements of our cookstoves into an aesthetically pleasing and useful design.
 He employees an adaptive, hands-on, and visual design process to his work.

 Ms. Seblua Abebe is an engineer who joined the team two and half years ago.
 She is the heart and soul of our effort, working tirelessly to introduce our business model to customers, troubeshooting any problem they encounter, making pellets, converting the biochar we buy from our customers into fertilizer, water, and air filters.
 She handles all government-related requirements for this work.

-Integrity: to be honest,trustworthy and transparent in all we do.
+To be honest, trustworthy and transparent in all we do.
 We will strive to do the right thing to achieve smoke free and sustainable kitchens.

-Accountability: to be effective by operating with open communication, transparency, timeliness, and continuous quality
+To be effective by operating with open communication, transparency, timeliness, and continuous quality.

 To help improve, maintain, and protect the health and natural resources of all Ethiopians by developing efficient gasifier stoves and sustainable biofuels